Philadelphia:(267) 627-6463

 What are the Ideal Eyelids?

-Dr. Ho believes that while every face is unique, the ideal eyelids carry a more awake, refreshed appearance and harmonious with the rest of the face.
-The ideal eye aperture is 10 to 12 mm vertically from upper eyelid to lower eyelid and about 30 mm, or length of the distance between the eyelids, in width.
+Dr. Ho believes that while every face is unique, the ideal eyelids carry a more awake and refreshed appearance that remains harmonious with the rest of the face.
+The ideal eye aperture is 10 to 12 millimeters vertically from the upper eyelid to the lower eyelid and about 30 millimeters, or the length of the distance between the eyelids, in width.
+The ideal lower eyelid rests 1 millimeter above the inferior border of the iris, whereas the ideal upper eyelid spans a vertical distance of 8 to 10 millimeters from the upper eyelid crease to its inferior edge, which rests at the superior border of the iris.

-The medial end of each eyebrow should line up vertically with the lateral aspect of the nostril on the same side, whereas the lateral end should approach an oblique line that passes tangentially from the nostril to the lateral corner of the eye on the same side.
+Eyebrow position is an additional important consideration in eyelid assessment.
+The ideal eyebrow rests just above the supraorbital rim, or upper bony edge of the eye socket, and arches at the level of the lateral border of the iris in females.
+In males, the ideal eyebrow typically rests at the supraorbital rim with less arching.
+The medial end of each eyebrow should line up vertically with the lateral aspect of the nostril on the same side, while the lateral end should align along an oblique line that passes tangentially from the nostril to the lateral corner of the eye on the same side.
+Dr. Ho uses these anatomic principles as the foundation for her surgical technique as well as her aesthetic intuition in eyelid rejuvenation.

 What is Double Convexity or Double Bubble Deformity?